 Interventions

-According to standard hospital protocol, all FEs without a working channel must receive manual pre-cleaning with water and chemicals to remove visible debris.
-The manual pre-cleaning in this study is different than the one recommended by the UV-C light disinfector manufacturer to evaluate the necessity of chemicals in the disinfection process.
-The manual pre-cleaning consisted of moistening a gauze pad with tap water and moving it rotationally from proximal to distal over the FE to remove visible debris.
+The manual pre-cleaning in this study differs from the one recommended by the UV-C light disinfector manufacturer and standard hospital protocol to evaluate the necessity of chemicals in the disinfection process.
+Manual pre-cleaning usually includes water and chemicals to remove visible debris.
+However, the manual pre-cleaning in this study consisted of moistening a gauze pad with tap water and moving it rotationally from proximal to distal over the FE to remove visible debris.

 After pre-cleaning, a culture(culture 1) was taken.
 Then, the FE was disinfected with UV-C light or with the EWD.
 Afterwards, another culture(culture 2) was taken.
 For patient safety, all FEs were finally pre-cleaned and disinfected with the EWD, as protocolled by the hospital.